 WHY NOT LOOK AT OTHER WORK FROM THE STUDIO?

 ABOUT YRSCOMMERCIAL & YRSFOOD

-YRSFood, a small specialist photography studio that provides a big studio service to its clients, bringing photography, styling and prop acquisition under a single low cost fixed price package approach.
+YRSFood, a small specialist photographer that provides a big studio service to its clients, bringing photography, styling and prop acquisition under a single low cost fixed price package approach.
 We work throughout the food chain from agricultural levels through to processing and production and of course menus and editorial.
 The entire food chain from field to fork for Edinburgh & Scotland.
 So if your a food producer, a food retailer, artisan bakery or cafe and restaurant, why not give us a call and we will see what we can create for you that expresses the taste, ingredients and care you place in your products or meals.

 YRSFood, food photographer Edinburgh.